doubledoors/fisherprice/README.md

+This is something to get me started with React.
+It's simply a 3 component app (UserInputForm, VideoDisplay and the App itself) that takes a YouTube video id and renders that video out to the page.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.